madhusudhanraman/madhusudhanraman.github.io/index.md

 title: "Home"
 ---

-I am a theoretical physicist with a broad set of interests.
+I have a broad set of interests.

 ## Recent Notes